 If you die while you are receiving a pension, or if you die after you have left the Police Force with an entitlement to receive a deferred pension at age 65, or if you have opted out of the Scheme and are entitled to a deferred pension, but die in service, your spouse or civil partner is entitled to a pension if he or she is married to you or has formed a civil partnership with you when you die.
 The pension payable is 50% of your pension entitlement at the date of your death.

 If you have no spouse or civil partner, it may be possible for a survivor’s pension to be paid (for life) to your partner on the same basis as if he or she had been your spouse or civil partner, but this is not automatic.
-For a pension to be payable, you and your partner must have completed a joint Declaration form to confirm that for a period of at least 2 years:
+For a pension to be payable, it must be confirmed that for a period of at least 2 years:

 - you have lived together for a period during which your partner has been financially dependent on you, or both of you have been financially interdependent;